 - all 27 Member States of the European Union

-- the 3 States of the European Free Trade Association (EFTA), except Switzerland:
+- three States of the European Free Trade Association (EFTA):

 Switzerland is a member of EFTA, but it does not take part in the EEA.
 It is not an EU Member State, but is, through bilateral treaties, part of the single market.